 Police Matron Cecelia A. Foll

-On this day in Baltimore Police History 19 March 1918, Police Matron Cecelia A. Foll, dies in her chair in her office while working.
-Miss Cecelia Foll served two years at Southern District Station House, Officers and employees of the Southern Police Station were shocked that evening by the sudden death of Ms. Foll. - Ms. Foll had been the substitute Matron there for more than two years.
+On this day in Baltimore Police History, 19, 1918, Police Matron Cecelia A. Foll dies in her chair in her office while working.
+Miss Cecelia Foll served two years at Southern District Station House, Officers and employees of the Southern Police Station were shocked that evening by the sudden death of Ms. Foll.
+Ms. Foll had been the substitute matron there for more than two years.

-The Sun Paper reports; Patrolman Harvey Romner (Roemner) was passing her office on the second floor of the station house at about 5:30 o'clock PM when he noticed her sitting kind of limp like in her chair.
-Thinking she had either fallen asleep or may have been ill he stepped into her office and in a playful tone told her to wake up.
-Receiving no response, he touched her on the side of her face, with no response he realized she was dead.
+The Sun Paper reports that Patrolman Harvey Romner (Roemner) was passing her office on the second floor of the station house at about 5:30 o'clock PM when he noticed her sitting kind of limp, like in her chair.
+Thinking she had either fallen asleep or may have been ill, he stepped into her office and, in a playful tone, told her to wake up.
+Receiving no response, he touched her on the side of her face.
+With no response, he realized she was dead.

-Coroner Reinhardt was summoned and pronounced death due to heart disease.
-She was survived by her daughter a Miss Regina Foll.
+Coroner Reinhardt was summoned and pronounced dead due to heart disease.
+Miss Regina Foll, her daughter, survived her.

-On this day we'll take a moment to remember her service to the city of Baltimore and our Police Department, as we pray she rest in peace.
+On this day, we'll take a moment to remember her service to the city of Baltimore and our police department, and we pray she rests in peace.

 More Details